 Identifying the cause of the itch is essential in relieving the dermatitis.
 Common triggers include allergens, overheating or sweating, cold or dry air, emotional stress, and contact with irritants such as smoke, wool, pets, and dyes and fragrances (soaps, detergents, and lotions).

 Here are some at-home tips for controlling reactions and preventing future ones:

 - Avoid the agent that caused the outbreak such as certain foods, oils (i.e. poison ivy), skin products, nickel, and latex

 - Wear cotton or cotton-blend clothing

 - Moisturize frequently

-- Moisturizing creams or ointments should be applied to wet skin following every shower or bath and as many other times during the day as possible
+- Moisturizing creams or ointments should be applied after bathing and patting skin dry to damp skin and as many other times during the day as possible

 - Recommended products: